Experienced Business Analyst Interview Questions and Answers

 Requirement traceability refers to the capability of tracing and identifying requirements easily.
 The Requirement Traceability Matrix (RTM) is the major tool for accomplishing traceability.
 The requirements are traced both ways: from high-level requirements to user tests and design documents, and vice versa.
 Some of the benefits of using RTM are:

-• It facilitates the assessment of a change request by finding affected documents and features.
+• Facilitates assessment: Helps evaluate a change request by identifying all affected documents, systems, and features.

 30. How does CATWOE help in business analysis and decision-making?